mharen/mharen.github.io/_posts/2011/2011-11-02-iphone-from-perspective-of-android.md

 I don’t know how people are doing it better on iPhone, but they do.  <div align="center">![div>  <div align=](/assets/2011/div>  <div align=)</div>

-I’m sure I’ll think of many more as soon as I post this…
+I’m sure I’ll think of many more as soon as I post this...

 Now before you brush me off as a shameless, converted fan boy, check back for the next post wherein I detail the [things I miss from my Droid](../../2011/11/what-i-miss-from-my-android-as-new.html) and cry about the fact that I’ll never get them in the mean, closed world of iPhone.